prp-e/jarvis/README.md

 If you've installed python using `brew`, it's not gonna work.
 Why?
 I don't know.
 Apparantly there is some problems with needed libraries and XCode.
 So the best solution is installing python from [python.org](http://python.org/).

+## How to configure Jarvis

+First of all, copy `config_example.py` to `config.py` so it can be understood by `jarvis.py` as a legit configuration file.
+Then, you need to modify these variables :

+* `WEATHER_API_KEY` : Go to [OpenWeatherMap](http://openweathermap.org/) and sign up.
+It doesn't require anything and it will give you an api key.
+Copy and paste it here.
+* `MY_NAME` : So, type your name here.
+* `MY_TITLE`: To make it more like what we saw in the movie, I used _Sir_.
+But of course you can use everything your like.
+I don't know, maybe _Ma'am_ or _Your Majesty_ or _Bro_?
+(Do you know what Bro means in Mandarin?
+Oh, sorry for Silicon Valley reference. )
+* `NEIGHBORHOOD` : Leave it 0, Jarvis will ask you for the location anytime you say "weather".
+If you fill it with some appropriate locations (trust me, it's a bit hard for him to understand Iranian citites!) he will answer you much better.

 ## Commands

 - [x] What time is it?
 Jarvis will tell you the time.